cosmos72/schemesh/doc/shell/mixed_syntax.md

   (define (hypot x y) (sqrt (+ (* x x) (* y y))))
   ```

-* as a whole job.
+* where a job is expected.
   In this case, the Scheme expression must evaluate to a job object.

   Examples:
   ```
-  echo foo ; (sh-cmd "echo" "bar") echo more; $(begin (display "foo") (display "bar\n"))
+  echo foo ; (sh-cmd "echo" "bar") echo more && $(begin (display "foo") (display "bar\n"))
   ```

   The last example uses Scheme job syntax `$(...)` - see [Scheme jobs](../../README.md#scheme-jobs)

   Note: in shell syntax, a newline is equivalent to `;` in most cases,
   thus a Scheme expression appearing on its own line must evaluate to a job object (unless you are at REPL).

   Example:
   ```
   #!shell